 The layout have changed a bit with different revisions of the board, but description names and functionality are the same.

 Fan Headers and Fan Control Modes:

 The Mini-ITX Ironclad Plus has three fan headers, the one labeled “Fan3 5v” is designed to always output 5 volts.
 It is useful if you want to use a 5 volts fan, or a 12 volts fan at reduced speed.
 You can connect 2 or 3 pins fans here.
 The speed of this fan cannot be controlled.
-You can also use this header to connect a 5 volts accessory, leds, or whatever you want.
+You can also use this header to connect 5 volts accessories, like led strips, hard disks, or whatever you want.

 The other two fan headers labeled as Fan1 and Fan2 allow automatic or manual control of the speed.
 In order to use this functionality the fans must have a 4 pins connector, 2 or 3 pins fans will not be controllable.
 This header can also be used to plug LED strips or other 12 volts accessories you like… and your PSU can manage.

 Controlling PWM fans: The button on the board labeled as “Fans Control” is in charge of controlling how the fans work, by default your Ironclad Plus comes configured in “Automatic” mode.
 In this mode the Ironclad tries to keep your FPGA temperature below 60ºC while doing as low noise as posible, if for some reason you are not satisfied with how this performs in your personal setup you can use the “Fans Speed” button to set the fans fixed at your desired speed.
 It works as follows:

 Every time you click that button fan speed cycles between 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90% ,100% and then goes back to 20% and so on.
 20% is the minimum the PWM fans standard guarantees to work fine.